Rebecca Mackenzie, President & CEO

 Nalisha believes in eating conscientiously — digging out the where, who, and why surrounding food production.
 She loves watermelon radishes, espresso, and hearty stout beers.
 Nalisha is constantly searching for new soup recipes that use fresh, locally-sourced fruits and vegetables.
 When she isn’t hovering over a pot of bubbling soup she can be found hiking, canoeing, or reading.

-Nalisha is very excited to begin her term in Research and Development for the CTA!
+Nalisha is very excited to be working on building better food and tourism destinations through Research and Development for the CTA!

 OUR 2016 – 2017 BOARD OF DIRECTORS